The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization: Property Verification of Winning Tickets

-We utilize the stable diffusion (SD)~\cite{rombach2022high} v1.4 with the default configuration for the generation.
-In this setting, the model undergoes 50 denoising sampling steps using DDIM~\cite{song2020denoising}.
-The stable diffusion pretrained for text-to-image task does not receive any layout guidance, but may by chance generate the specified objects in the specified regions.
+Stable diffusion pre-trained for the text-to-image task does not receive any layout guidance, but may by chance generate the specified objects in the specified regions.
 For experiments on other methods, the model receives both prompts and layout guidance and produces corresponding images.
-Our method uses the same pre-trained model to create our database.
+Our method uses the same pre-trained model to create our collection.
 The results of our method reported in Tab.~\ref{tab:results} are obtained under the default hyper-parameters of $\{\mathcal{N}, \mathcal{T}_{obj}, \mathcal{T}_{bg}\} = \{100, 0.5, 0.1\}$.
-Analysis on hyper-parameters is provided in Sec.~\ref{sec:hyper}.
-We compare our approach to both mask-based methods~\cite{balaji2022ediffi, mao2023trainingfree} and pixel-swapping~\cite{mao2023guided}.
-Mask-based methods~\cite{balaji2022ediffi, mao2023trainingfree} continuously provide additional guidance throughout the denoising process by adding masks to the internal cross-attention maps, and Swap~\cite{mao2023guided} manipulates pixel blocks on the single given initial noisy image.
-Different from these methods, the ultimate output of our approach is a noisy image serving as a starting point for image generation.
-We also report the performance when our method is combined with them.
-In this scenario, we create initial images using our database and employ those methods subsequently.
+An analysis of hyper-parameters is provided in Sec.~\ref{sec:hyper}.
+In this experiment, we create a collection based on all possible pairs of categories ($\sim700$) in the dataset.
+This results in approximately $3$ hours to create the collection of lottery tickets.